Peter Michael Gish: Military service and combat art

-In 1967, during the Vietnam War, he volunteered as a combat artist, flying 24 combat missions and receiving the Air Medal for his service.Through his artwork, Gish portrayed all aspects of the Vietnam War, with a special emphasis on medical evacuations and troop extractions.
-Many of his paintings of the Vietnam War are on display at the National Museum of the Marine Corps in Quantico, VA as well as the Pentagon in Washington, D.C.
+In 1967, during the Vietnam War, he volunteered as a combat artist, flying 24 combat missions and receiving the Air Medal for his service.
+Through his artwork, Gish portrayed a range of aspects of the Vietnam War, with a special emphasis on medical evacuations and troop extractions.
+Many of his paintings have been displayed at the National Museum of the Marine Corps.

-In the early 1990s, Gish returned to service during Operation Provide Comfort in Northern Iraq to document U.S. and allied support for Kurdish refugees.
+In the early 1990s, Gish returned to service during Operation Provide Comfort in northern Iraq to document U.S. and allied support for Kurdish refugees.
 In 1992, he was deployed to Somalia during Operation Restore Hope, where he depicted famine relief operations.
-Gish created 37 field paintings and filled four sketchbooks while enduring 120-degree heat and illness.
 He was awarded the Meritorious Service Medal in 1993 for his service in Somalia.

-Gish produced more than 150 works of artwork now held in the United States Marine Corps Art Collection.
-His work has been exhibited at the Smithsonian National Air and Space Museum.
-He was also featured in several publications, including The New York Times.

 Academic and artistic career

 Gish taught fine arts at Fairfield University in Connecticut, starting in 1971.
 He was promoted to associate professor in 1974 and received tenure in 1980.
 For his sabbatical year, he spent six months painting the cliffs of Etretat in Normandy, France.
 He retired from teaching in Fairfield University in 1992.
-Among Gish's early projects were the Vermont Murals painted in 1950 in White River Junction, Vermont.
-Gish's work has been exhibited in numerous galleries and museums, such as the National Academy of Design, and is included in several public and private collections, such as the Hirshhorn Collection, the Hood Museum of Art at Dartmouth College, and Fairfield University.
+Among Gish's early projects were the Vermont murals painted in 1950 at the Hotel Coolidge in White River Junction, Vermont.

-His artistic style blended elements of realism and expressionism, with a focus on humanist themes and observational detail, using both oil and watercolor mediums.
-He disagreed with the post-modernist art movement's emphasis on "plasticity" over "form," which may have reflected the influence of Kokoshka who shunned these trends in his own work.
 He remained active into his 90s, painting daily, regardless of the weather.
-He was especially fond of painting in locations such as Block Island, Rhode Island, Étretat, Normandy, France, rural Vermont, and the Swiss Alps.

-Gish was also a very accomplished portrait artist, receiving many commissions during his lifetime.
-He painted the official portraits of two Dartmouth College Presidents, John Sloan Dickey, and James Wright, both of which are part of the permanent collection at Dartmouth College.
-In addition to the two presidential portraits, several of his portraits of academic figures are displayed on the Dartmouth campus.
+Gish painted the official portraits of two Dartmouth College Presidents, John Sloan Dickey, and James Wright, both of which are part of the permanent collection at Dartmouth College.
+In recognition of his contributions to his service, country, and college, Gish was posthumously awarded the 2025 James Wright Award for Distinguished Service by the Dartmouth Uniformed Service Alumni.